takoikatakotako/en.swiswiswift.com/content/post/2017-05-24/index.md

 <br>

-グラフ中で右クリック -> Colors -> both background -> 白色を選択　でできました。
+I was able to do this by right-clicking in the graph -> Colors -> both background -> choose white.
-データの解析にすごい便利ですが、先輩のマクロを読むのは辛いです。。。
+It's amazingly useful for analyzing data, but it's hard to read the senior macros.

 <!-- Google Ads -->
 {{< google-ads >}}